 It is no secret that telecom operations are changing fast.
 The rise in competition has brought with itself new requirements that need to be fulfilled by telcos.
 Regardless of the scale of an operator, the requirements are the same for all.
+Therefore, everyone connected with the industry needs to pull up their socks and take the emerging challenges head on.

 This means, whether you are an MNO or MVNO, you need to employ the latest technology and tactics to beat the competition.
 And, in the current state of the telecom market, there is nothing more important than convergent billing.